appsmithorg/appsmith-docs/website/docs/workflows/reference/pass-parameters-to-workflows.md

     }
     ```

-    Ensure the external system sends this JSON in the request body when invoking the workflow.

 * **Specific parameter**: Include the specific parameter in JSON format in the request body when executing the workflow.

     ```javascript